 7. Where did you study?

-I completed a Bachelor degree at university of graphic design, but barely attended design classes till last year of school.
-In the last semester of the university, I took an illustration class.
-I guess the class is one of motivations that I get into become an illustrator.
+I completed a Bachelor’s degree at the university of graphic design but barely attended design classes till the last year of school.
+In the last semester of university, I took an illustration class.
+I guess class is one of the motivations that I get into becoming an illustrator.

 8. Where do you see yourself in five years?

-Hopefully doing more client job, and publishing more graphic novels (at least five books).
+Hopefully doing more client jobs, and publishing more graphic novels (at least five books).